The essential guide to learning to drive in Oldham

 Just outside Rochdale Test Centre, there is a mini-roundabout.
 If you’re exiting this mini-roundabout onto Crawford Street don’t get surprised by the sudden zebra crossing.
 Keep an eye out for pedestrians and be extra careful with your speed.

-Wherever you are, we can get there at the drop of a hat.
-Some of our top areas in Oldham are:
+Wherever you are, there's a quality instructor for you.
+Some of the top areas in Oldham are:

 Ashton-under-Lyne, Austerlands, Chadderton, Grotton, Hathershaw, Heywood, Littleborough, Moorside, Rochdale and Todmorden.